aduffy70/LabNotes/_posts/2018/2018-11-08-Sphagnum-reading.md

 [Worldwide patterns of population diversity in Sphagnum][8].
 Some species show no genetic structure suggesting frequent long-distance spore dispersal.
 In others, mountains seem to be a bigger dispersal barrier than oceans, with NE North American/European plants more genetically distant than Pacific Northwest/Asian plants.
 There also appears to be a N-S separation between Alaskan and Pacific NW plants in some spp.

+[Testing for phylogenetic differences in Sphagnum species' niche preferences][9].
+There is a phylogenetic component to differences in height above water table (the hummock-hollow gradient) and possibly pH but not for other ionic gradients.

+[Looking at margin and expanse morphs of S. magellanicum][10].
+The colors change with environment (phenotypic plasticity) but the other morphological characters have a genetic basis and the two morphs form separate genetic clusters.

 [1]: http://doi.org/10.1126/science.1194585
 [2]: http://dx.doi.org/10.1073/pnas.1323926111
 [3]: https://doi.org/10.1639/0007-2745-117.2.095